D3XX3R/starred/README.md

 ## PHP

-- [Cybrarist/Discount-Bandit](https://github.com/Cybrarist/Discount-Bandit) – Track products pricing across multi ecommerce stores such as amazon,ebay,walmart, target and many more.
+- [Cybrarist/Discount-Bandit](https://github.com/Cybrarist/Discount-Bandit) – A Multi-User Selfhosted price tracker for Amazon, Aliexpress, ebay and many more along with custom stores.
+Get notified when price matches one or more criterias set by the user
 - [Empornium/Luminance](https://github.com/Empornium/Luminance)
 - [ErugoOSS/Erugo](https://github.com/ErugoOSS/Erugo) – A powerful, self-hosted file-sharing platform built with PHP and Laravel with a Vue.js frontend.
 It offers secure, customizable file-transfer capabilities through an elegant user interface, giving you complete control over your data while providing a seamless experience for both senders and recipients.
 - [Leantime/leantime](https://github.com/Leantime/leantime) – Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.